 The tension in hacker personhood arises when someone claims to be a hacker, but of an unfamiliar sort.
 Most classic hackers hew to a definition of hacker that is open to inclusion in a particular way: through the convivial but competitive demonstration of skill in hacking.
 The definition of what can be included as a hack is always extensible, but only by demonstration to some set of witnesses capable of judging it.
 So when the word “hack” is used to refer to something that does not seem to manifest particular skill or convivial competitiveness, then a tension emerges.
 For example, when participants in a hackerspace assert that they “hack politics” or “hack food”—but do not provide a suitably “hackish” example of having done so—they might fail to be recognised as hackers.

 Such a complicated identification of who counts as a hacker poses a dual problem for anthropological research.
-On the one hand, it creates a challenge for making sense of personhood itself in a domain where conventional idioms of what it means to be a hacker are highly contested and subjected to critique and extension.
+On the one hand, it creates a challenge for making sense of personhood in a domain where conventional idioms of what it means to be a hacker are highly contested and subjected to critique and extension.
 In particular, hackers are often fond of rejecting the traditional credentials of schools, employers, states, or other entities that confer expertise; they prefer the recognition of the hack itself.
 On the other hand, our anthropological attention can be directed to the act itself— “hacking”—and to the question of what it is and how it might be studied anthropologically, or for instance, with the tools of science studies.
 When are the actions of pirates, activists, criminals, spies, and other such figures considered “hacks”?
 When do people call mid-level engineers, librarians, scholars, and designers “hackers” and when do they not?
 Do all of these people, with a wide range of computing expertise, share a particular set of cultivated dispositions, or do they share a milieu of technical devices and communication infrastructures at their disposal?
 How can we disentangle the sudden dispersal of hacking and hackers, in the sense of a wide circulation of devices, persons, and discourses, around the world?

 As we briefly explored in the previous section, there have long been competing definitions of hackers.
-Consider two distinctive definitions: one from the Internet engineering community and the other from “hacker underground”.
+Consider two distinctive definitions: one from the Internet engineering community and the other from the “hacker underground”.
 For the former, a hacker is defined as a person “who delights in having an intimate understanding of a technological system” (see Request for Comments 1392 in further references), whereas his or her opposite, a “cracker”, is an individual who attempts to access computer systems without authorisation.
 These hackers pride themselves on building complex systems out of available parts, or on getting around an engineering problem in a simple and elegant way–and they deride “crackers” as adolescents with only enough knowledge to cause trouble.
-As Coleman (2012) details, they are highly individualistic (in the Euro-American context), but strongly oriented towards a community of other hackers—as in the case of Free Software hackers.
+As Coleman (2012) details, they are highly individualistic (in the Euro-American context), but strongly oriented towards a community of other hackers—as in the global case of Free Software hackers.